Harry Chapin: Legacy

 Before his death, Chapin had worked with Peter M. Coan for several years on Chapin's biography, Taxi: The Harry Chapin Story.
 Soon after Chapin's death, his estate notified Coan that he must return all materials related to the book and that he "no longer had the rights to the book-in-progress".
 Coan sued the estate, receiving a $65,000 settlement in 1990.
 Taxi: The Harry Chapin Story was published in September 1990.

 The Lakeside Theatre at Eisenhower Park in East Meadow, New York, was renamed Harry Chapin Lakeside Theatre during a memorial concert held one month after his death, as a tribute to his efforts to combat world hunger.
 Other Long Island landmarks named in honor of Chapin include a graduate-student apartment complex at Stony Brook University, a theater in Heckscher Park in Huntington, New York, and a playground at the intersection of Columbia Heights and Middagh Street in Brooklyn Heights.

 The village of Croton-on-Hudson, New York, has hosted the Harry Chapin Run Against Hunger, a 10k, 5k, and fun run, since 1981.

 On December 7, 1987, on what would have been his 45th birthday, Chapin was posthumously awarded the Congressional Gold Medal for his campaigning on social issues, particularly his highlighting of hunger around the world and in the United States.

-In 1994, admirers of the late singer's passionate fight against hunger renamed the then 11-year-old Southwest Florida Food Bank (Fort Myers, FL) the Harry Chapin Food Bank of Southwest Florida, in tribute to Chapin, and with the permission of his widow.
+In 1994, the 11-year-old Southwest Florida Food Bank (Fort Myers, FL) was renamed the Harry Chapin Food Bank of Southwest Florida, in tribute to Chapin, and with the permission of his widow.

 In 2001, Chapin's "Cat's in the Cradle" was ranked number 186 of 365 on the Recording Industry Association of America list of Songs of the Century.

 Chapin was inducted into the Long Island Music Hall of Fame on October 15, 2006.

-On September 27, 2011, former U.S. Representative Alan Grayson wrote an article on the internet publication The Huffington Post about Chapin's song "What Made America Famous".
+On September 27, 2011, former U.S. Representative Alan Grayson wrote an article on The Huffington Post about Chapin's song "What Made America Famous".

-Singer and songwriter Guthrie Thomas has long publicly stated that Chapin's song "Cat's in the Cradle" is one of the most difficult songs to perform, due to Chapin's masterful guitar playing and his brilliant syncopation of the lyrics, meaning each word must fit perfectly and in time with the playing.
-Also, despite seeming social and political differences with Chapin, Dr. James Dobson often quoted the entirety of "Cat's in the Cradle" to illustrate dynamics of contemporary American families.
+Singer and songwriter Guthrie Thomas has said that Chapin's song "Cat's in the Cradle" is one of the most difficult songs to perform, due to Chapin's guitar playing and his syncopation of the lyrics, meaning each word must fit perfectly and in time with the playing.

+James Dobson quoted the entirety of "Cat's in the Cradle" to illustrate dynamics of contemporary American families.

 A children's picture book was created using the lyrics of "Mr. Tanner" and the illustrations of Bryan Langdo; it was published by Ripple Grove Press in May 2017.

 Greenwich Entertainment released a documentary film titled Harry Chapin: When in Doubt, Do Something.
 It was directed by Rick Korn and produced by Jason Chapin.
 It was released theatrically and through virtual cinema on October 16, 2020 (World Food Day).